yxt916/px4-omnidirectional-avoidance-under-certain-conditions-/README.md

 A ROS simulation using stereo, px4 avoidance, deepsort, YOLOv3 and LS.

-Condition:only "person" are trained and only for uniform linear motion.
+Condition: only "person" was trained and only for uniform linear motion can be predicted.

 # 1.Environment setup please follow: